Soldiers who lost limbs in Gaza fighting are finding healing on Israel's amputee soccer team

 On a recent April evening, the team started its warm-up with sprints around the pitch, the men speeding forward propelled by one leg, steadied by their crutches.

 A game against able-bodied teenagers followed.
-Benyamin, dripping with sweat, kicked the ball with his left leg as the coach shouted from the sidelines: “Forward!
+Binyamin, dripping with sweat, kicked the ball with his left leg as the coach shouted from the sidelines: “Forward!
 Forward!”
 Every goal was celebrated.

 Sir Ludwig Guttmann, a Jewish neurologist who fled Nazi Germany in 1939 and settled in Britain, is credited with pioneering competitive sports as a form of rehabilitation.
 Guttmann, who organized the first competition for wheelchair athletes on the opening day of the 1948 London Olympic Games, is considered the father of the Paralympic Games, and his legacy has enhanced the lives of thousands of handicapped athletes.